Meteor-Community-Packages/meteor-autoform/README.md

 * `schema`: Required.
 Pass either the name of a Collection2 instance or the name of an AutoForm instance.
 * `doc`: Required for update and remove actions.
 Pass the current document object.
 It's usually easiest to pass the name of a custom helper that returns the object by calling `findOne()`.
+* `validation`: Optional.
+See the "Fine Tuning Validation" section.
 * Any additional attributes are passed along to the `<form>` element, meaning that you can add classes, etc. It's a good idea to specify an `id` attribute if you want Meteor's input preservation to work.